-- Arkansas Division of Environmental Quality (DEQ), Department of Energy and Environment - Arkansas Game and Fish Commission (AGFC) - Arkansas Historic Preservation Program (AHPP), Division of Arkansas Heritage - Arkansas Natural Heritage Commission (ANHC), Division of Arkansas Heritage
+- Arkansas DEQ, Department of Energy and Environment - Arkansas Game and Fish Commission (AGFC) - Arkansas Historic Preservation Program (AHPP), Division of Arkansas Heritage - Arkansas Natural Heritage Commission (ANHC), Division of Arkansas Heritage

 Section 106 of the National Historic Preservation Act requires federal agencies to consult with tribes where projects may affect tribal areas with historical or cultural significance.
-The FHWA initiated coordination with tribes having an active cultural interest in the area.
+FHWA initiated coordination with tribes having an active cultural interest in the area.
 No tribes have expressed concern for the project.
-The FHWA would continue consultation and coordination with Indian Tribal Governments as applicable.
+The Osage Nation accepted the invitation to be an Invited Signatory of the Programmatic Agreement prepared for the project.
+The Osage Nation signed the Programmatic Agreement on August 22, 2022 and received the executed copy on February 28, 2023.
+FHWA will continue consultation and coordination with all applicable tribes for the duration of this project.

-Agency and tribal coordination is provided in Appendix D.
+Agency and tribal coordination are provided in Appendix D.